jsilva-pt/nuxt-content-theme-blog/packages/create-nuxt-blog/template/README.md

 To preview the static generated app, run `<%= pmRun %> start`

-For detailed explanation on how things work, checkout [nuxt/content](https://content.nuxtjs.org) and [@nuxt/content theme docs](https://content.nuxtjs.org/themes-docs).
+For detailed explanation on how things work, checkout the [docs](https://nuxtjs.blog).